usmanr149/urmlblog/_posts/2020-5-24-Unet-Architectecture-TF.md

 Image Segmentation</a>.*

 The main idea in this architecture is to combine features from the contracting path with the upsampled output from the expanding path.
-According to the authors the architecture works with very few images.
+According to the authors the architecture works well even with very few images.

 In addidtion to U-Nets success in biomedical imaging, it has been successfully used to detect
 <a href="https://medium.com/pytorch/road-defect-detection-using-deep-active-learning-98d94fe854d" target="_blank">